PATENT APPLICATIONS

 When should annual fees be paid for international applications?

 The first annual fee must be paid on the expiration of four (4) years from the date of publication of the international application regardless of the language of publication.
+Payment may be made within three (3) months before the due date.
 Subsequent annual fees shall be due on each subsequent anniversary of such date.

 What law governs the processing of international applications at the national phase?